-A 'Green Environment': The A-B-C Components of an Attitude
+A 'Green Environment' : The A-B-C Components of an Attitude

 Suppose a group of people in your neighbourhood start a tree plantation campaign as part of a 'green environment' movement.
 Based on sufficient information about the environment, your view towards a 'green environment' is positive (cognitive or 'C' component, along with the evaluative aspect).
 You feel very happy when you see greenery.
 You feel sad and angry when you see trees being cut down.
 These aspects reflect the affective (emotional), or 'A' component of the same attitude.
 Now suppose you also actively participate in the tree plantation campaign.
 This shows the behavioural or 'B' component of your attitudes towards a 'green environment'.
 In general, we expect all three components to be consistent with each other, that is, in the same direction.
 However, such consistency may not necessarily be found in all situations.
-For example, it is quite possible that the cognitive aspect of your 'green environment' attitude is very strong, but the affective and behavioural components may be relatively weaker.
-Or, the cognitive and affective components may be strong and positive, but the behavioural component may be neutral.
-Therefore, predicting one component on the basis of the other two may not always give us the correct picture about an attitude.
+For example, it is quite possible that the cognitive aspect of your 'green environment' attitude is very strong, but the affective components may be strong and positive, but the behavioural component may be neutral.
+Therefore, predicting one component on the basis of the other two may not always give us the correct picture about an attitude. example, a neutral attitude towards nuclear research would be shown by a rating of 3 on the same scale.
+A neutral attitude would have neither positive nor negative valence.